Applying for Rhode Island TDI: Rules, Pay, Claims Status

 TDI calculates the start date on the Sunday of the week you could not work for at least seven consecutive days.
 Expect the initial approval to have a projected return to work or recuperation date.

-You may need to refile your application if you still cannot work after reaching the initial recuperation date.
+If you still cannot work after reaching the initial recuperation date, you may need to refile your application.
 If approved, the day of the week that your check arrives could change.

 How Long Can You Collect?

-You can collect TDI in Rhode Island for up to a maximum of 30 full weeks – provided that you remain under a doctor’s care and continue to be unable to perform your primary work duties.
+You can collect TDI in Rhode Island for up to 30 full weeks, provided that you remain under a doctor’s care and continue to be unable to perform your primary work duties.

 However, people with uneven earnings might receive benefits over a shorter period.
 The state calculates the actual duration using two closely related inputs.